cody-dot-js/codyaprice.com-legacy/content/blog/the-best-practice-is-shipping/index.md

 ## Great Gatsby

+> “And so with the sunshine and the great bursts of leaves growing on the trees,
+> just as things grow in fast movies, I had that familiar conviction that life
+> was beginning over again with the summer.” -F. Scott Fitzgerald,
+> The Great Gatsby

 I can ship something that is _good enough_  now and iterate on it quickly.
 If I use what I'm familiar with and make my content framework agnostic, I can produce a working, non-naked website while leaving the future open for